tocalabs/toca-docs/src/projects/automation/datastores/crud.md

 ### Connector

 Connectors are used to trigger automations from external services such as webhooks.
-If enabled, you will need to provide a connector route (the wizard will automatially pick one), which forms part of the connectors URL.
+If enabled, you will need to provide a connector route (the wizard will automatically pick one), which forms part of the connectors URL.
 The wizard will automatically configure the connector, adding it to the workflow and configuring a response.

 If enabled there will be an example of how to use the connector on the final screen of the wizard.